BiliqisO/ErrorsTask/README.md

 ## Description

-The `HelloWorld` smart contract has three functions, each demonstrating a different way to handle conditions:
+The smart contract has three functions, each demonstrating a different way to handle conditions:

 1. **`addTwoRequire(uint x)`**